emmt/QuickHeaps.jl/README.md

 QuickHeaps.unsafe_shrink!(h)
 ```

+to have a fully functional custo binary heap type.

 By default, `resize!(h)` does nothing (except returning its argument) for any
 instance `h` of a type that inherits from `AbstractBinaryHeap`; but this method
 may also be specialized.

-The `QuickHeaps` package provides a number of unexported methods that may be
+The `QuickHeaps` package provides a number of methods (some unexported) that
-useful for implementing new binary heap types:
+may be useful for implementing new binary heap types:

 ```julia
 heapify